kingtroga/lumibot-but-actually-useful/README.md

 # Lumibot Signal Executor

+*Since you are here, please leave a ⭐*

 A production-ready Lumibot backtesting engine for executing pre-computed trading signals with proper risk management, multiple exit conditions, and comprehensive analytics.

 ## Why This Exists